inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ## Search PDFs

-Inquerex is a collection of tools.
+Inquerex is a set of tools.
 Search PDFs is one of those tools.

 ## Paradigmatic Uses